 I recall a turning point in my career in Mexico in late 1996 when I decided to search for ways to “connect” with my team.
 You see, I was the typical expatriate.
 I knew what I was doing.
 I represented the corporate headquarters in Montreal, Canada.
 It was “our” product that we were moving to a manufacturing facility in Mexico.
 I had all the answers.
 After all, I was brought in to teach them how to succeed in manufacturing our products faster, better and less costly.
 I had to have all the answers, right?
 Well, this turning point is when I learned an important lesson aboutwhat

 things the team needed to do to succeed versushow

+to go about doing them.
+It all started with a discussion with a trusted colleague of mine, Hector Guerra.
 I asked Hector what it would take the do a better job of getting the employees on my team to do what I wanted them to do.
 I just wasn’t sure if they were getting it.
 I also wasn’t sure that some of them were trying to get it.
 It seemed as if they were waiting me out until the next boss came along.
 Sure I was moving fast because that’s always been in my nature to operate this way.
 But something was missing and I wasn’t sure what it was.
 Hector smiled at my questions and responded, “Throw a party at your place for the team and their spouses”.
 “That’s ridiculous”, I said.
 “How’s a party going to help gain the trust of the team?”
 “Trust me” was all he said, with the sly smile that he’s known for.

 I was trying to do all along, but that would only get me so far.
 Once I chose to get to know the team on a different level and changehow

+I did things, the results were incredible.
 The transition to getting closer to the people was an easy one for me because it’s in my nature anyway, being a sports enthusiast.
 But that’s not what they teach you stateside in Business School.
 As a US leader, should you find yourself struggling to get the results you want in Mexico, find someone that seems to be close to the “pulse” of the organization and ask then for ways to better connect with the team.
 Doing so will surely give you the results you seek.